Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 `cd /etc/nginx/conf.d`

 You'll see three files there: default.conf, ssl.conf, and virtual.conf.
 We'll be editing the first two.
 Let's start with default.conf.
 It contains the configuration to handle port 80.
 What we want to do is tell it to redirect port 80 requests to port 443, and we want to tell it where the diaspora pod's public files are located on the computer.
-Here's my working /etc/nginx/conf.d/default.conf file (comment lines removed)(except I've replaced my pod's name with "diaspora.[yourdomain].net," and my username with "[your username]" as a placeholder for your particular setup's information:
+Here's my working /etc/nginx/conf.d/default.conf file (comment lines removed)(except I've replaced my pod's name with "diaspora.[yourdomain].net," and my username with "[your username]" as a placeholder for your particular setup's information):

     server {